 Every injecting relationship has to have a level of trust.
 After all in most cases all the people involved are breaking a law, sometimes many laws.
 Close relationships already have an existing amount of trust and social capital, but not every injecting relationship is considered a close one.

-Often an injecting relationship may be more to do with increasing the access to a drug than strong bonds of friendship, and in this kind of situation there will be little or no existing trust developed.
+Often an injecting relationship may be just as much to do with increasing the access to a drug as strong bonds of friendship, and in this kind of situation there will be little or no existing trust developed.

-So what happens when someone 'goes over'?
-We know from research with injectors that around 50% of the time when someone overdoses there is a second person present.
-No problem then - ambulance called...
+So what happens when someone ‘goes over’?
+We know from research into overdoses that around 50% of the time when someone overdoses there is a second person present.
+No problem then – ambulance called…

 …not always.
 If you have no existing trust built up the fear connected with calling an ambulance and the resulting circus can be enough to stop someone calling at all.
 Even calling an ambulance and then doing a runner can mean someone dies before the medics arrive.